The Boy Who Could Fly is a 1986 film directed and written by Nick Castle.

 - Alcoholic Parent: Uncle Hugo is Eric's guardian, but he constantly drinks and this has caused him to lose guardianship over Eric a couple of times.

 - Bittersweet Ending: Eric flies away and disappears, and Milly stays while living her life and waiting for his return.
-(In the meantime Louis stands up to his bullies, Milly's mom adapts herself to work, and Uncle Hugo stops drinking).
+In the meantime Louis stands up to his bullies, Charlene adapts herself to work, Max recovers from his injuries, and Uncle Hugo stops drinking.
 But the last scene all but states that Eric comes back to her.

 - Brooding Boy, Gentle Girl: In a, uh, way...